Decor Ideas

 • +Choose a few ideas that suit your room instead of mixing many saved looks together.

-What usually weakens the result
+What weakens the result

 • -Treating inspiration as a shopping list of unrelated decor objects.